garyk295/madridapiclab2/index.md

         - Token URL: see below
         - Add a scope using the (+), scope name: payment_approval

+         The easiest way to get the Authorization and Token URLs is to log onto your API Connect instance on Bluemix and click          into the catalogue you are planning to deploy to (e.g. Sandbox).
+Click on ‘Settings’ on the menu bar then the sub-            menu for ‘Endpoints’.
+Note down the ‘Base URL’.

+         The Authorization URL is:

+         <Base URL>/payment-authorization/oauth2/authorize

+         The Token URL is:

+         Base URL>/payment-authorization/oauth2/token

+         An alternative method of retrieving these URLs is described below.

         ````
         Authorization URL is made up of: